-- The specific areas of the employees’ performance that need to be improved, be as specific as possible.
+- The specific areas of the employee’s performance that need to improve.
+Be as specific as possible.

-- The expected standard of work performance and that it must be performed on a consistent basis.
+- The expected standard of work performance must be performed on a consistent basis.

 - The support and resources you will provide to assist the employee.